 Focus participates with the Central Ohio ESC and State Support Team in Region 11 to ensure fidelity within our OIP goals.
 Our administrative team participates in meetings and professional developments around OIP, discussing, planning, and implementing district goals and related activities.
-Focus Learning Academy Southeast, Focus North High School, and Focus North High School structure our teams and processes around the Ohio Improvement Process.
+Focus Learning Academy Southeast, Focus Learning Academy Southwest, and Focus North High School structure our teams and processes around the Ohio Improvement Process.

 We have an overall District Leadership Team (DLT) to guide and oversee all goal setting and monitoring of the OIP Plan.
 This information is then disseminated to our Teacher Based Teams (TBT's) to use during their team meetings.
-This is both a top-down and bottom-up approach which allows for data based decision making including all participating stake holders.
+This is both a top-down and bottom-up approach which allows for data-based decision making including all participating stake holders.

-In order to develop an OIP plan, the Focus District Leadership Team needed to identify the critical needs within our schools by completing the Decision Framework Tool.
-Within this tool, the team was able to rank each core subject and indicator by level of need (high, medium, low).
-Based on our generated needs assessment, our district has three high needs areas including:
+In order to develop an OIP plan, the Focus District Leadership Team needed to identify the critical needs within our schools by completing One's Need Assessment.
+Within this tool, the team was able to rank each area and indicator by level of need (high, medium, low).
+Based on our generated needs assessment, our district has five high needs areas including:

-- Reading/Writing
+- ELA

 - Mathematics

 - Attendance

+- Graduation

+- Mental Health

-After reviewing the data collected within the Decision Framework, the District Leadership Team created SMART Goals in the areas of Reading, Mathematics, and Attendance.
+After reviewing the data collected within One's Need Assessment, the District Leadership Team created SMART Goals in the areas of Reading, Mathematics, Attendance, Graduation and Mental Health.
 After generating these goals, strategies, adult and student implementation indicators, the District Leadership Team (DLT) and Teacher Based Teams (TBT's) were able to begin implementation of the plan.